February 18, 2022

 Once you have a good understanding of your budget, needs, and what you can afford, you can enjoy the home search process.
-It can be frustrating at times finding the perfect home, but even the search process can provide a great learning experience.
-You'll see a lot of different houses in different areas and fine tune your needs and priorities.
+It can be frustrating at times finding the perfect home (especially in a seller’s market), but even the search process can provide a great learning experience.
+You'll see a lot of different houses in various areas and fine-tune your needs and priorities.

 Getting to the point of finding your perfect home and placing an offer all starts with doing your homework in advance.
 If you've allowed for one year in advance, you will likely be very well prepared.
 The processes will go smoothly, and you’ll have enough time to fix any issues or roadblocks that can make the process more difficult.